mkorvas/deduce/README.md

 original tool -- which is maybe obvious but the license requires me to state it clearly.

+Changes made to the upstream implementation include:
+* Increased coverage for some annotators -- detecting streets and names also when written in all caps.
+* Improved logic for detecting the patient's names (v. other persons' names
+  v. hospital names).
+* Ability to detect also other custom person names (e.g. when names of doctors involved are known).
+* A redactor that shifts dates by a random amount instead of replacing them with a placeholder.
+* Added end-to-end tests.
+* Extended and improved loggging.
+* Improved compliance with linters.

 Use at your own risk.

 Original Readme documentation follows.